MicrosoftDocs/azure-docs/articles/machine-learning/preview/data-prep-derive-column-by-example.md

 |10029|10029|
 |7204|07204|

-## Examples of Date Transformations By example
+## Examples of date transformations by example

+> [!NOTE]
-Note: Values in **bold** represent the examples that were provided in order to complete the transformation in the shown dataset.
+> Values in **bold** represent the examples that were provided in order to complete the transformation in the shown dataset.

 ### D1.
 Extracting date parts